thedev132/converse.js/docs/source/configuration.rst

 From here, one may configure their client to simply choose one of the logins, depending on their needs, and pass the username and credentials into the settings.
+Note well that this method will only work once converse has been loaded.
+If you need the utilities provided here before login, call `window.converse.load()`.

 auto_away